 Competitive Bids and Quotations

-As required by law, the Superintendent will follow normal bidding procedures in all cases where needed quantities of like items will total the maximum level allowed by law during the fiscal year, (similarly for public works-construction, repair, etc.) and in such other cases that seem to be to the financial advantage of the School District.
+As required by law, the Superintendent or Purchasing Agent will follow legally required bidding procedures in all cases where needed quantities of like items will total the maximum level allowed by law during the fiscal year, (similarly for public works-construction, repair, etc.) and in such other cases that are to the financial advantage of the School District.

 A bid bond may be required if considered advisable.